TobiasSekan/DailyKanji/readme.md

 * Test can be answered via left mouse click, number key and menu
 * Switch to previous test or next test
 * Running answer timer, when time is over the test is automatically answered wrong
 * Highlight wrong and correct answers, when answer was wrong
-* Show hint of all possible answers, when answer was wrong (can be deactivated via menu)
+* Show hint of all possible answers, when answer was wrong (can be hide and change via menu)
 * Count answer times (separates counter for Hiragana and Katakana)
 * Can show only similar answers
 * Changeable answer count (from two answers up to ten answers)